The detection and rectification for identity-switch based on unfalsified control: Related works

 \subsection{Motion-based tracking}

 Motion information is primarily used in the data association process.
 Motion-based trackers typically employ methods such as Kalman filtering \cite{ref23} and particle filtering \cite{ref24} to predict the motion of objects and then match their predicted positions with the detection boxes in the next frame to establish data association.
 SORT \cite{ref17} utilizes Kalman filtering for box prediction and performs data association using IOU and the Hungarian algorithm \cite{ref25}.
 Bytetrack \cite{ref3} focuses on leveraging low-confidence detection boxes, while OCR-SORT \cite{ref5} emphasizes modeling motion based on observed results, improving tracking robustness in nonlinear motion scenarios.
-These motion models employ Bayesian estimation to predict the next state and establish tracking trajectories through data association.
+These motion models employ Bayesian estimation to predict the next state and establish tracking trajectories through data association, but they ignore the utilization of other information such as appearance information.